Hierarchical Fault Detection and Diagnosis for Transformer Architectures: Real-world Fault Evaluation

-We use real-world GitHub issues to evaluate whether DEFault++ generalizes beyond the synthetic faults from our mutation-based benchmark.
-Following prior work~\citep{deeplocalize, fl4deep, ABNN_sigma}, we collected 20 transformer-related bug-fix issues from open-source repositories and successfully reproduced 11 of them.
-For each reproduced issue, we compared the faulty version with the fixed version using the same feature extraction technique used in the experimental evaluation.
-DEFault++ detected 8 of the 11 faults, identified the correct fault category for 8, and identified the root cause for 4 (see \cref{tab:realworld_eval}).
-We report each result at the same three diagnostic levels used in the main evaluation.
+We use real-world GitHub issues to evaluate whether DEFault++ generalizes beyond the synthetic faults in DEFault-bench.
+Following prior work~\citep{deeplocalize, fl4deep, ABNN_sigma}, we collect 20 transformer-related bug-fix issues from open-source repositories and reproduce 11 of them.
+For each reproduced issue, we compare the faulty version with the fixed version using the same feature extraction procedure as in the main evaluation.
+DEFault++ detects 8 of the 11 faults, assigns the correct fault category for 8, and identifies the correct root cause for 4 (\cref{tab:realworld_eval}).
 Fault detection (FD) checks whether DEFault++ marks the faulty version as faulty.
 Fault categorization (FC) checks whether it assigns the fault to the correct transformer category.
-Root-cause diagnosis (RC) checks whether the predicted cause matches the cause confirmed by the bug fix of the source issue.
-The evidence column reports the feature group or feature that best reflects the faulty behavior.
+Root-cause diagnosis (RC) checks whether the predicted cause matches the cause confirmed by the corresponding bug fix.

-We observed two masking faults in which the faulty versions assigned attention to tokens that should have been masked.
-In \texttt{jax}\#23349, attention flowed to padding tokens; in \texttt{pytorch}\#103082, attention flowed to future tokens.
-DEFault++ captured these faults through padding attention mass and future attention mass, respectively, and both values returned to zero after the fixes.
-We also observed the QKV fault in \texttt{diffusers}\#11903 through a near-zero QKV update ratio.
-In that issue, LoRA updated stale projection modules while the forward pass used the fused QKV projection, hence the updated parameters did not affect the model output.

-We also found four faults where DEFault++ detected the fault through feature groups connected in the Fault Propagation Graph (FPG).
-In \texttt{transformers}\#19045 and \texttt{transformers}\#17886, the Positional faults changed how the model used token positions, which then affected attention behavior.
-DEFault++ therefore assigned higher importance to positional sensitivity and head similarity.
-In \texttt{ai-edge-torch}\#6, the checkpoint loader assigned QKV projection weights incorrectly.
-Pre-softmax attention scores depend on the query and key projections, so the incorrect weights changed the score distribution.
-DEFault++ captured this effect through the Score feature group, which the FPG connects to QKV projection by simultaneous propagation (M2).
-The diagnosis therefore surfaced the QKV fault through score-level evidence, not only through QKV-alignment features.

-Similarly, in \texttt{transformers}\#35896, sliding-window attention was applied to the wrong layers.
-This changed the attention distribution at those layers through a cross-layer dependency (M4), which DEFault++ captured through per-layer attention entropy.
-Across these four cases, DEFault++ identified the faulty component through a feature group connected to it in the FPG.
-This suggests that the FPG-based explanation can help interpret real-world faults when the fault affects connected feature groups.

-The KV-cache fault exposes a limitation of DEFault++.
-In \texttt{nsa-pytorch}\#20, DEFault++ correctly predicted the faulty status and the fault category (i.e., KV Cache).
-However, it incorrectly predicted the root cause as cache invalidation, while the root cause is update synchronization (i.e., from ground truth labels of source issue).
-The cache update path was incorrect.
-Thus, the current token's key-value vectors were not synchronized with the attention and prediction computation.